 Then this happened.
-And by this, I mean Crispy Buffalo Cauliflower.
-Now I’ve had cauliflower bites in various different ways, and they are delicious, but these crispy buffalo cauliflower bites just went from delicious all the way up to why am I not eating these every day, good.
+And by this, I mean Crispy Buffalo Cauliflower Wings.
+Now I've had cauliflower wings or bites in various different ways, and they are delicious, but these crispy buffalo cauliflower wings just went from delicious all the way up to why am I not eating these every day, good.
 Yeah, I know, it makes me really excited too.

 Now rinse your cauliflower florets so they are wet.
 Take a handful at a time and drop them in the flour and toss to coat.